 Purchase Recycled Paper

-Take part in the in an already established movement purchase recycled paper, whether it’s for your home or work.
-Some workplaces such as law firms need to go through the paper as a necessity, that doesn’t mean they can’t go through recycled paper!
+Take part the in an already-established movement to purchase recycled paper, whether it’s for your home or work.
+Some workplaces such as law firms need to go through the paper as a necessity, but that doesn’t mean they can’t go through recycled paper!
 Plus, a paper recycles receptacle can be bought and placed around the office for convenience.
 Paper can be printed on both sides to reduce wastage as well.

 Choose Digital Alternatives

 You can opt out of your banks sending you physical copies of records of statements by having them send you digital ones instead.
 You can do this for any service you use and can implement it in your own workspace.
 A physically printed report is just an assurance, make it a point to your bosses to have it in soft form.

 If you’re a student and if you’re going to be spending the money anyway, purchase the soft form of your coursebook.
 You’ll be working on your laptop anyway and it’s extremely convenient to have a soft version of your book, which makes looking up problems 10 times easier.

 Your utility bills too can opt to be paid digitally.

 This, of course, is a no-brainer.
 Re-use paper and make sure to throw the paper away in dedicated recycle bins for it to be taken to recycling plants.
 Use a reusable travel mug for your daily morning coffee and for the coffee or tea you have at work.